timabell/timwise.co.uk/_posts/2020-09-15-effective-gtd-with-trello.md

 I add some Trello labels to the cards so that I can tell whether a card is something I can pick up in any particular situation (do I need the laptop? good phone signal? good internet? do I need to be somewhere in particular?)
 The situational ones are all black with an `@` prefix, e.g. `@home` or `@good-internet`.

-#### Projects / Waiting (Weekly)
+#### Projects (Weekly)

 Go through each project

 * Do I still need this project (move to someday, or just archive the card if not).
-* Create next action card - the "convert checklist item to card" feature is useful for this
+* Create next action card - use the "convert checklist item to card" feature of Trello.

+#### Waiting (Weekly)

+* Set due dates on the cards so that they'll get highlighted if they are due chasing next time you  review.
-* Chase when waiting on someone (maybe fire off an email or WhatsApp
+* Chase up if no action from others and past the due date (maybe fire off an email or WhatsApp).
+* Archive if dealt with, or move back to inbox if it's thrown up other issues.

 #### Rules - Thou Shall Not Scroll